Decomposing 1-Sperner hypergraphs: Applications of the decomposition theorem

 We have $m = m_1+m_2$, and by the rules of the gluing, $n = n_1+n_2+1$.
 By Proposition~\ref{prop:complement}, we may assume that $n_1\ge n_2$ (otherwise, we can consider the complementary hypergraph).
 In particular, $n_1\ge 3$.
-The fact that ${\cal H}$ does not have a universal vertex implies ${\cal H}_1$ does not have a universal vertex.
-Similarly, ${\cal H}_2$ does not have an isolated vertex.
-Since ${\cal H}$ does not have any pairs of twin vertices, we have that either ${\cal H}_1$ does not have a isolated vertex, or ${\cal H}_2$ does not have a universal vertex.
-We may assume that ${\cal H}_2$ does not have a universal vertex (otherwise, we consider a different gluing in which we delete the universal vertex from ${\cal H}_2$ and add an isolated vertex to ${\cal H}_1$).
+The fact that $\mathcal{H}$ does not have a universal vertex implies $\mathcal{H}_1$ does not have a universal vertex.
+Similarly, $\mathcal{H}_2$ does not have an isolated vertex.
+Since $\mathcal{H}$ does not have any pairs of twin vertices, we have that either $\mathcal{H}_1$ does not have a isolated vertex, or $\mathcal{H}_2$ does not have a universal vertex.
+We may assume that $\mathcal{H}_2$ does not have a universal vertex (otherwise, we consider a different gluing in which we delete the universal vertex from $\mathcal{H}_2$ and add an isolated vertex to $\mathcal{H}_1$).
+Since $\mathcal{H}_2$ is a Sperner hypergraph without an isolated or a universal vertex, we have $n_2\neq 1$.